We Asked People What They Know About Taxes. See If You Know The Answers

 That means Americans may be sending a garbled message when they voice their opinions on taxes.
 For example, many Americans also believe taxes should be raised on the richest.
 The top tax bracket starts at $418,400 right now.

-The poll shows that 70 percent of Americans believe taxes should be raised on people making $250,000 to just under $1 million, and that 75 percent believe they should be raised on people making $1,000,000 or more.
+The poll shows that 70 percent of Americans believe taxes should be raised on people making $250,000 to just under $1 million, and that 75 percent believe they should be raised on people making $1 million or more.
 That's already a sizable majority, but if people knew taxes on the richest had indeed fallen, it could — maybe — lead even more of them to think taxes should be raised now.
 (Of course, it's also possible that historical rates wouldn't affect their views at all.)

 Those views differ widely by party; Democrats are much more likely to believe that taxes should be raised on the rich than Republicans.